The Gazette (band): 2007–2009: Stacked Rubbish and Dim

 On August 23, 2008, the Gazette held a festival called Gazerock Festival in Summer 08 (Burst into a Blaze) at Fuji-Q Conifer Forest.
-The Gazette went on a fanclub tour throughout October called Standing Live Tour 08 (From the Distorted City), referencing the song "Distorted Daytime" from their "Leech" single, which portrayed Tokyo as a "distorted city," in terms of the societal and political crises sweeping over Japan.
+They then went on a fanclub tour throughout October called Standing Live Tour 08 (From the Distorted City), referencing the song "Distorted Daytime" from their "Leech" single, which portrayed Tokyo as a "distorted city", in terms of the societal and political crises sweeping over Japan.

-On November 15, 2008, the Gazette hosted their first secret show in Shinjuku Station.
-Around two-hundred fifty people were originally anticipated to attend, but instead over seven thousand attended, the most in the band's history at the time.
-Owing to the number of people on the streets, the police were forced to shut it down after two songs.
+On November 15, 2008, the Gazette held a secret show at Shinjuku Station.
+Over seven thousand people showed up, marking a record at the venue.
+However, the police deemed it too dangerous to continue and shut the event down after only ten minutes and two songs.

-On January 3, 2009, the Gazette performed alongside fellow PS Company bands in the Peace and Smile Carnival 2009 Tour to celebrate the record label's 10th Anniversary in Nippon Budokan, where they announced they would release a new single called Distress and Coma on March 25.
-The release was preceded by a 7th Anniversary performance called Live 09 (7-Seven-) at Makuhari Messe.
+On January 3, 2009, the Gazette performed at Nippon Budokan alongside fellow PS Company bands in the Peace and Smile Carnival 2009 Tour to celebrate the record label's 10th anniversary, where they announced they would release a single titled "Distress and Coma" on March 25.
+The release was preceded by a 7th anniversary performance called Live 09 (7-Seven-) at Makuhari Messe.
 The band released their fourth studio album, Dim on July 15, 2009, followed by another Japan-wide summer tour starting in July, for which the tour's final performance was held at Saitama Super Arena on September 5, 2009.
 On October 7, 2009, the single "Before I Decay" was released.
 After that, the Gazette performed at V Rock Festival 2009 at Makuhari Messe on October 24.

 In December, the Gazette held a Christmas Eve live performance to close out the year called Live 09 (A Hymn of the Crucifixion) at Tokyo Big Sight.